Q: Is the Abortion Pill (aka RU-486, Chemical Abortion, Plan C, Medication Abortion, or the Missed Period Pill) the same thing as Plan B?

 - Plan B is more effective in individuals with a BMI under 25 and has been found to be not as effective in those who have a BMI above 30.

 - Side effects are common, and if you experience hypersensitivity to ingredients, have a history of abnormal bleeding, or are taking certain herbal products you may not want to take Plan B.

-- You need to know if you’re actually pregnant, and if so, whether the pregnancy is viable.
+- Before considering a medication abortion, you need to know if you’re actually pregnant, and if so, whether the pregnancy is viable.

 - You need to know how far along you are.
-If you are too far along, the medication loses effectiveness and can cause complications.
+If you are too far along (over 70 days since your last menstrual period), the medication loses effectiveness.

 - Your doctor can assess the risks and determine your eligibility based on your health history and current medications.